December 9, 2025

 Ecommerce is expected to account for around 21% of all retail purchases globally in 2025 and mobile already drives about 63% of retail ecommerce revenue so even small improvements in your store experience can have a big impact on real revenue.

 Tools like Webflow make it easy to launch a store.
 The real difference comes from the features you build around it.
-The right setup can turn “window shoppers” into repeat buyers.
-This guide will walk you through the features that actually help you sell more and support your customers, not just those that look good on a feature list.
+The right setup can turn window shoppers into repeat buyers.
+This guide will walk you through the features that actually help you sell more and support your customers.

 Takeaways